TubercularOx/darkhaunter/foreshadowing.md

 > The more banal the name for a monster, the more likely it is to be some eldritch abomination with the objectively wrong number of body parts.

 Rich introduced the Hunting Horror as a Haunter of the Dark, an alternate name preferred for its parallel structure with "Monster in the Dark."
 The name is banal, and Rich uses Comic 1288 to acknowledge this.
-Additionally, "eldritch abomination" is a technical term in Call of Cthulhu, which Rich invokes to either connect the Monster in the Dark to that ruleset or simply establish that his setting includes such creatures.
+Additionally, "eldritch abomination" is a technical term in *Call of Cthulhu*, which Rich invokes to either connect the Monster in the Dark to that ruleset or simply establish that his setting includes such creatures.

 The Hunting Horror’s single wing is an inherent oddity Rich had to acknowledge.
 Comic 1288 preemptively frames this, ensuring that when the monster is revealed, its unnatural design is already accepted rather than requiring explanation.